-A collection of documents, reports, essays, articles, photographs, and videos about the assassination of Huey P. Long and the killing of Carl Weiss
+A collection of documents, reports, essays, articles, photographs, and videos about the assassination of U.S. Sen. Huey Pierce Long, Jr. and the killing of Dr. Carl Austin Weiss, Sr.

 During his brief but extraordinary life, Huey P. Long inspired and enraged, fundamentally reshaping how politics would be defined in his home state for generations.
 Today, more than 85 years after his death, disagreement about whether this epochal event was an assassination or an accident carries with it assumptions about class and privilege, questions about loyalty versus duty, and competing claims over whom we should entrust to tell historical truths.